What is Market Power?

 1. Perfect competition

 In a perfectly competitive market, multiple sellers sell a standardized product to multiple buyers.
-There are many sellers in a homogeneous market that enjoy fluid factor availability.
-Barriers to entry or exit do not exist, and companies cannot make above “normal profits” in the long run.
+There are many sellers in a homogeneous market that can freely exit or enter the market.
+Barriers to entry do not exist, and companies cannot make above “normal profits” in the long run.

 2. Monopolistic competition

-Monopolistic competition is a kind of imperfect competition wherein a smaller number of sellers slightly differentiate their products by branding or customization in function.
-Because of such trait, the products in the market are not perfect substitutes for each other, and sellers can demand variable prices.
+Monopolistic competition is a form of imperfect competition wherein a few sellers control the market by differentiating their products through branding or customization.
+Because of such traits, the products in the market are not perfect substitutes for each other, and sellers can determine prices.

-In the long run, however, the demand is elastic as companies can eventually modify their products to suit the market’s needs.
-Barriers to entry or exit do exist, but they are low.
-Perfect information is not available to the buyers and sellers; there is ambiguity to be exploited by a more knowledgeable player.
-Sellers in a monopolistic market are price setters and hold low market power.
+In the long run, however, the demand becomes elastic as companies eventually modify their products to suit the market’s needs.
+Barriers to entry do exist, but they may be low.
+Perfect information is not available to the buyers and sellers; there is an ambiguity to be exploited by a more knowledgeable player.
+Sellers in a monopolistic market are price setters and hold market power.

 In a monopoly, a single company is the sole seller of a distinct type of product or service.
 The products are not merely customized by a different specialized category in their sphere.
 Due to the unique nature of the product, the demand remains inelastic, and the company can exercise extensive pricing power and make profits that are above “normal profits.”

-The industry is characterized by extremely high barriers to entry and exit, as the existing company may be protected by patents, and the factor mobility does not exist.
-Buyers are unable to access perfect information and, in some cases, the sole seller can exploit the market by indulging in price discrimination.
-A monopolist frim enjoys extremely high, if not absolute, market power.
+The industry is characterized by extremely high barriers to entry, as the existing company may be protected by patents, and the factor mobility does not exist.
+Buyers are unable to access perfect information, and, in some cases, the sole seller can exploit the market by indulging in price discrimination.
+A monopolistic firm enjoys extremely high, if not absolute, market power.